Five Reasons: To register your child for kindergarten now, not later

 So are you wondering whether you should sign up your rising Wake County kindergartner for school now or wait until later?
 Here are five reasons why you should go ahead and get it done as soon as you can:

-The magnet school application period in Wake runs from Jan.
-12 to Jan.
-31. You can't apply for a kindergarten spot at a magnet school until you have registered your child at his base school.
+The magnet school application period in Wake runs through Jan.
+30. You can't apply for a kindergarten spot at a magnet school until you have registered your child at his base school.
 So get that first step out of the way.